mjon/WildCounts/_docs/methods/methods-intro.md

 ### Simple abundance

-If your busy and some of your core species are often abundant, simple abundance can be sufficient.
+If you're busy and some of your core species are often abundant, simple abundance can be sufficient.
 It's one step up in detail from presence/absence.

 `gorse abundant`